 - Students who meet pre-requisite requirements and complete all three e-counselling courses will earn a Specialized Certificate in e-Counselling.

 Introduction to Online Counselling (IOC-400)

-The IOC course focuses on communication through writing via email, chat, or text, which allows both the client and the therapist to reflect on thoughts and feelings prior to it being expressed.
+The IOC course focuses on communication through email, chat, or text, which allows more time for both the client and the therapist to reflect on thoughts and feelings.

 Topics : Overview of current research on the use and effectiveness of counseling online, to include data on the idiosyncrasies of online behavior and communication.
 Practical aspects, theory, skills, and required competencies for counseling online are discussed at length, along with related technology, ethics, legal, multicultural issues, assessment and treatment strategies for all phases of the counselling process.
 Ideas on how to set up an online counselling practice are also addressed.

 Skills : Students incorporate basic counselling skills based on their face-to-face counselling style into a series of online email sessions covering the counselling process from assessment through to termination.
 Outcome measures are introduced to test the efficacy of the online counselling sessions.
 The result is a unique counselling approach that reflects the student’s training, personality, values, and therapeutic modality.
 Students also learn how to set up an online practice and design case management forms.

 Teletherapy, (sometimes referred to as telephone, or TeleMental counselling) takes place through an electronic medium involving telephone and/or video transmission.
 To ensure the same quality of therapy as face-to-face sessions, Tele therapists are expected to demonstrate competency in basic counselling skills.